syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/customization.md

 ## Adding the suffix character after selection

-The Mention has support to specify the custom suffix to append alongside with the mentioned selected item while inserting.
-You can append space or new line character as [suffixText](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuffixText).
+You can add the suffix character while selecting an item in the Mention component using [suffixText](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuffixText) property.
+You can add space or new line as suffix to the selected item.
+The default values are empty string.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}